-Percussion students must pay a \$25.00 levy to contribute towards the repair, upkeep and replacement of instruments.
+Percussion students must pay a \$25.00 levy to contribute towards the repair, upkeep, and replacement of instruments.

-Voice students must pay a \$25.00 levy to contribute towards the cost of resources, repertoire and choreography.
+Voice students must pay a \$25.00 levy to contribute towards the cost of resources, repertoire, and choreography.

-Students may also have the opportunity to attend performances by professional groups relevant to their studies.
+Students may attend performances by professional groups relevant to their studies.
 Typical ticket prices may be around \$25.00 per performance.
 While students are strongly encouraged to attend, it is not compulsory.